grafana/grafana/docs/sources/panels/expressions.md

 #### Last

 Last returns the last number in the series.
-If the series has no values then NaN is returned.
+If the series has no values then returns NaN.

 ### Resample